Reading time 12 minutes

 Cough herbs from last autumn, feed for a deficiency three years ago (what was it again?), the bag of muesli the horse started but didn’t like…

 Of course, not everything needs to be discarded.
 Herb mixtures usually remain good for about a year if stored properly.
-A well-sealed plastic container labeled with the name or possibly the effect and what it’s used for, and expiration date (indicated on the package) helps maintain order.
+A well-sealed plastic container labeled with the name and what it’s used for, and expiry date (indicated on the package) helps to keep the information easily accessable.

-Other types of feed should also be labeled with the horse’s name, the reason for feeding, and the expiration date.
+Other types of feed should also be labeled with the horse’s name, the reason for feeding, and the expiry date.
 Anything that has clearly expired should be discarded.

 Feed that your horse no longer eats or needs can often be given away if it’s still in good condition.
 Otherwise, dispose of it in the household waste if you know it won’t be fed anymore.
 This prevents the spread of mould and avoids attracting rats or mice to the feed room.